Bola-coder/Bola-coder/README.md

-### Hi there, I am Bolarinwa Ahned, Welcome to my GitHub :smile:👋
+### Hi there, I am Bolarinwa Ahmed, Welcome to my GitHub :smile:👋

 I am a Fullstack Web and Mobile App Developer with experience building responsive and well designed webapps and mobile applications(react native).
 I am also intrested in the world of Data science and Machine Learning.